Budapest weekend itinerary: 2 days done right

 Afterwards, walk the neighbourhood’s back streets.
 The streets around Kazinczy utca, Rumbach Sebestyén utca and Klauzál tér are full of street art, small galleries, ruin-bar courtyards and independent cafés.
 This neighbourhood rewards wandering without a fixed plan.

 End the afternoon on Andrássy út, Budapest’s grand boulevard lined with neo-Renaissance mansions and UNESCO-listed.
-A 20-minute walk takes you from the Opera House to Heroes’ Square, passing the House of Terror (the former secret police headquarters, now a museum — €6, open until 18:00).
+A 20-minute walk takes you from the Hungarian State Opera to Heroes’ Square, passing the House of Terror (the former secret police headquarters, now a museum — €6, open until 18:00).
+If an evening performance fits your dates, the Opera House itself is worth checking — tickets are inexpensive by Western European standards and the interior is as grand as the Vienna equivalent.

 Evening: Ruin bars and final dinner (19:30 onwards)